naturalneuralnet/auto-python-project/README.md

 Run the python script

-`python main.py`
+`python auto_starter_gui.py`

 ## Status

 Completed.

-If I return to the project in the future I will add a GUI and additional templates such as a Django project template.
+In the future I hope to add a Command-Line Interface and additional templates such as a Django project template.

 ## License